biati-digital/alfred-calculate-anything/README.md

 - New: Added exchangerate.host
 - New: Improved configuration.
 Now displays a list of time zones to choose from
 - New: Improved configuration.
 Now displays a list of currencies to choose from
+- New: Improved configuration.
+Now displays a list of languages to choose from
 - Fixed: Unable to run/save configuration on certain cases

 ### 2.0.4